alisnwu/cifkit/docs/index.md

 # Getting Started

 The purpose of this guide is to illustrate some of the main features that `cifkit` provides.
 It assumes a very basic knowledge of Python.
-The documentation is inspried by `scikit-learn.org`.

-`cifkit` is an open source CIF library that supports supercell generation and visualization of files for high-throuhgput analysis.
-It also provides various tools for determining coordination numbers, plotting polyhedrons from each site based on the coordination numbers, bond fractions, move and copy .cif files based on a set of attributes, and determine atomic mixing information within 2-3 lines of code.
+`cifkit` is an open source CIF library that supports supercell generation and provide tools for high-throuhgput analysis.
+It also provides various tools for determining coordination numbers, plotting polyhedrons from each site based on the coordination numbers, bond fractions, move and copy `.cif` files based on a set of attributes, and determine atomic mixing information in 2-3 lines of code.

-Some of the tools that built using `cifkit` are provided in

-### Projects based on `cifkit`

-CIF Bond Analyzer (CBA) - extract and visualzie bnoding patterns - [DOI](https://doi.org/10.1016/j.jallcom.2023.173241) | [GitHub](https://github.com/bobleesj/cif-bond-analyzer)

-## Insllation
+## Installation

 ```bash
 pip install cifkit